 A person who wants to see some nature to escape their busy cities should visit Akao Herb and Rose Garden.

 If you are in Shizuoka, Atami City will surely appear in your radar.
 After all, Atami City is a popular city during Summer because of its beaches.
 However, once a person is in Atami City, you will only hear about their famous Onsen 温泉 (Hotsprings).
 After all, that’s what Atami is most popular for.
-When I went to Atami, I decided to stay there for 1 whole day, so I had the time to tour the city.
+When I went to Atami, I decided to stay there for 1 whole day (read here: A Day in Atami), so I had the time to tour the city.
 I did not expect to find a huge, and I say hugeeeeeeeeeeeeeee, garden housing variety of flowers, trees, and many cafes.
 The place is called Akao Herb and Rose Garden (アカオハーブ&ローズガーデン).

 Continue reading “Dropping by Atami’s Akao Herb and Rose Garden”